SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 ### Toggle: show all locks / or only closed (default)
 In the Perlenkette view, you can click on the eye icon in the bottom left corner to display all locks.
 By default, only the locks that are closed are shown.
 This is visually visible with the disabled eye icon.
-When you click on the icon then the disable eye icon switches to the visible eye icon - or vice-versa.
+When you click on the icon then the disabled eye icon switches to the visible eye icon - or vice-versa.
 Visible eye means all locks are visible.

 ---